jim-bug/cli-crt/README.md

 Well, in this reposistory I will answer through a example.

 ## Panoramic of project
-This project borned because I wanted to find a way to create faster file with cmd so I thought about file creator.
+This project was born because I was going to find a way to create files quickly with cmd so I make the creator file.

 The crt tool based on 4 option:
 1) pycrt, python creator